replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 ```go
 func HTTPSProxy() string
 ```
-HTTPSProxy returns the address of the proxy that the Replicated admin console is configured to use.
+HTTPSProxy returns the address of the proxy that the KOTS Admin Console is configured to use.
 ```yaml
 repl{{ HTTPSProxy }}
 ```